-We don’t normally plan to cook meals for guests (hostel style) but what we do make you’re welcome to.
+We don’t normally plan to cook meals for guests (hostel style) but you’re welcome to.
 It is always best to ask about ingredients. :) Kurt is a very creative cook, outside of norms. ha ha.

 Parking on the street, we suggest you not leave anything visible in the car.
 We live in an active neighborhood with a variety of good folks, and a drug house.
 So, practice caution but don’t be worried.

 Bikers should ride up the south alley along our property to our back yard entrance.
 Bikes will be stored in the garage.

 In the winter, for students staying for two weeks, we ask for $50 for the whole stay.
 This coves added utility costs and allows us to bump up the furnace use to warm up the upstairs or bring on the AC to cool your sleep/study spaces.
 We tend to keep it cool at night.
 Bring flannel jammies.

 Plan ahead, but check in for last minute needs.
 One never knows.
 Last minute cancellations are just fine.

 Don’t expect us to provide entertainment or long evening conversations.
 We love our guests immensely, but the evening is everyone’s wind down time.
 Check in with other student/guests, as they may have evening homework to focus on or just their own evening thing.

 Wifi info network info in provided in each room

 If you are hoping for some acupuncture, please make an appointment on Kurt’s webpage whitewateracupuncture.com.
 He may be able to squeeze you in, but as an introvert in a high people profession, he is usually done done at the end of his day. :)

-For breakfast we recommend AJ’s Diner within walking distance, and either Roscoe’s East or Roscoe’s Depot.
+For breakfast we recommend AJ’s Diner within walking distance, and either Roscoe’s East or Roscoe’s Depot, or cook your own.

 Warmshowers Bike riders are provided with a hearty pancake breakfast for your day’s ride.